 1. Unless the context otherwise requires, the general provisions, rules of construction and definitions in the California NPBC shall govern the construction of these Bylaws.
 Without limiting the generality of the above, the masculine gender includes the feminine and neuter, the singular includes the plural and the plural includes the singular and the term “person” includes both a legal entity and a natural person.

 1. Adoption or Amendment by Members

 ii.
-Petition to the President pursuant to the Corporation’s OPPM, bearing the signatures, including verified electronic signatures, of at least ten percent (10%) of the Active Members, in which case the President shall be obligated to present such petition to the Active Membership within ninety (90) days of receipt of the petition and as a separate action from any election of directors, unless such election is scheduled to be held more than ninety (90) days after receipt of the petition.
+Petition to the President pursuant to the Corporation’s OPPM, bearing the signatures, including verified electronic signatures, of at least ten percent (10%) of the Full Members, in which case the President shall be obligated to present such petition to the Full Membership within ninety (90) days of receipt of the petition and as a separate action from any election of directors, unless such election is scheduled to be held more than ninety (90) days after receipt of the petition.

 b.
 Members at any official business meeting that has achieved a quorum may propose Amendments to these Bylaws.

 Should such a resolution pass, a vote shall be held on the proposed amendment(s) in accordance with the other provisions of this Article and the OPPM within ninety (90) days of the meeting.

 c.
 Any proposed amendment, prior to presentation to the Full Membership, shall be reviewed by the Corporation’s legal counsel to ensure such amendment does not otherwise jeopardize the Corporation’s legal and/or tax status.

 If so approved by the Corporation’s legal counsel as not otherwise causing such jeopardy, the proposed amendment shall be submitted to the Full Membership for consideration, and may be accompanied by one or more statements not exceeding 1,000 words in support of and/or opposing such amendment, and a written opinion of counsel procured by the Board concerning the propriety and implications of the proposed amendment.

 2. Amendment by Board of Directors